mastodon/terraform-fastly-joinmastodon/README.md

-# Mastodon Terraform - Fastly Service for Mastodon Applications
+# Mastodon Terraform - Fastly Service for Joinmastodon

 Terraform module for creating all necessary services in Fastly for hosting the [joinmastodon.org](joinmastodon.org) launch page.